Written by: Greg Ellifritz

 Anyone?
 You’d shoot anyone?
 What if you find the five year old neighbor kid in your house?
 What if the “intruder” was a 90-year old woman?
 Would you shoot those folks?

 Let me tell you about some situations that I’ve personally responded to in my police career:

 - I’ve responded to at least half a dozen calls similar to the one above…drunk people stumbling into the wrong house.
 Some went in through unlocked doors.
 A couple even forcibly made entry.
 Most ended up passed out on the floor or on the homeowner’s living room sofa.

 - I once had an elderly woman with Alzheimer’s disease return to a former residence that she had vacated almost 10 years prior.
 The new resident never changed the locks.
 The lady used her old keys, opened the door and sat down in the homeowner’s living room at about four o’clock in the afternoon.
 She had a suitcase with her and told the current resident that she was moving back in.

 - I once responded to a call where a teenage girl’s father caught a teenage boy in his house at night.
-Unbeknownst to him, his daughter had snuck her new boyfriend in after the parents went to bed.
+Unbeknownst to him, his daughter had escorted her new boyfriend in after the parents went to bed.